hwray/Dais/README.md

 Dais
 ====

-##Live Presentation feedback and analytics for Google Glass.
+##Live presentation feedback and analytics for Google Glass.

 ###Helps you improve visual spread and maintain consistent speech volume.